Blog

 1. A nurse is discussing possible side effects with a patient who recently received a prescription for combination oral contraceptives.
 Which of the following results calls for the client to inform the provider, according to the nurse’s instructions?

-Respond.
+Answer.
 Breathlessness

-Justification.
+Explanation.
 In the event that the client experiences dyspnea, the nurse should advise them to contact the provider right away.
 Chest pain and shortness of breath may be signs of a myocardial infarction or pulmonary embolus.
 In addition, the nurse ought to advise the patient to report any additional side effects—such as severe leg pain, abrupt or ongoing headaches, impaired vision, or abdominal pain—to the healthcare practitioner.

 2. A nurse is tending to a patient after an amniocentesis performed at eighteen weeks of gestation.
 Which of the following results, if present as a potential problem, should the nurse notify the provider?

-Respond.
+Answer.
 Fluid seeping out of the vagina

-Justification.
+Explanation.
 This should be reported to the provider as it may be an early sign of amniotic fluid leakage.

 3. A nurse is applying Nagele’s rule to determine the anticipated date of birth for a client.
 The patient informs the nurse that she began her most recent menstrual period on November 27.
 Which of the following is the anticipated birthdate of the client?

-In response, September 3rd
+Answer.
+September 3rd

-Justification.
+Explanation.
 The nurse should deduct three months from the start day of the client’s most recent menstrual cycle and then add seven days when applying Nägele’s rule to determine the client’s approximate date of birth.
 August 27th is equal to November 27th minus three months.
 Three days from August 27th is September 3rd.

 4. A client who is 41 weeks pregnant and has a positive contraction stress test is being cared for by a nurse.
 Which diagnostic test does the client need to be ready for by the nurse?

-Biophysical profile (BPP) is the answer.
+Answer: Biophysical profile (BPP)

-Justification.
+Explanation.
 In order to further evaluate the fetal well-being, the nurse should get the client ready for a BPP.
 If the contraction stress test comes out positive, uteroplacental insufficiency may be present.
 A BPP looks for fetal biophysical responses to stimuli and visualizes the physical and physiological features of the fetus using real-time ultrasound imaging.

 PLACE YOUR ORDER HERE